 The variety in recipes is easily explained.
 The cuisine varies so much across India that the spices in Garam Masala are chosen to best compliment the local foods.
 Each region and each family adjusts their mix to suit the flavours of the cuisine, personal preference and the dish being made.
 When you have such a large canvas of spices to choose from, why would you not do that?

 Occasionally Garam Masala spices are used whole.
 Try a rice dish in which you grind only the nutmeg and add the other spices into the rice water as it boils.

 Browse our other Spice Mix recipes.
 Our Indian recipes are here and our Indian Essentials here.
 Or take some time to browse our Late Spring recipes.
 If you are looking for information on spices, our spice articles are here.

 The word Garam means hot and Masala means spice mix in the Hindi language of India, so the mixture of spices are traditionally those that heat the body according to the ayurvedic system of medicine.

 Generally, Garam Masala should be added to a dish towards the end of the cooking to retain its aroma.
+Spices are roasted as they are mixed and ground, so there is no need to roast again when making the dish.
 The Garam Masala spices can be used whole, but more traditionally, they are ground together in a mortar and pestle.
 If you don’t have one, a blender or spice grinder will do.
 I prefer the taste from grinding, but it is certainly Ok to use a more mechanical method.
 I often use my spice grinder, especially when in a hurry.

 There are as many Garam Masala recipes as households in India.
 Here are some for you to choose from.
 If you have any others that you use, please add them in the comments.